emsi76/unifi_rclone.webdav/README.md

 # unifi_rclone.webdav
 <p>
 Simple <a href="http://www.webdav.org">Webdav</a> Server for Unifi Dream Machine based on <a href="https://github.com/rclone/rclone">[rclone]</a>.<br/>
-Configurable port and root path and secured with <a href="https://httpd.apache.org/docs/2.4/programs/htpasswd.html">[htpasswd]</a> for user/pass management.
+Configurable port and root path and secured with <a href="https://httpd.apache.org/docs/2.4/programs/htpasswd.html">[htpasswd]</a> for user/pass management as well as https using the certs of the UDM.
 </p>
 <p>
   This set of scripts install rclone as WebDav Server - see <a href="https://rclone.org/commands/rclone_serve_webdav/">[rclone serve webdav]</a>, and set it up as service on your UDM.